IBM/ibm-licensing-operator/docs/Content/Install_offline.md

 Configure the IBM Licensing instance.

 ## Creating an IBM Licensing instance

-**Important:** The minimal setup requires applying this IBMLicensing instance.
-However, before applying the instance, get familiar with the entire configuration process.

 1. To create the the IBM Licensing instance, run the following command: